Hill-Lab/MitoGraph-Contrib-RScripts/README.md

 2. Open `CreateSummary.R` with R Studio.
 Set working directory to source file location (session -> set working directory -> to source file location)

-3. Copy the working directory location to specify the Gnets Folder locations
+3. Copy the working directory location to the location in the script that specifies the Gnets Folder locations

-GnetsFolder <-
+GnetsFolder <- "~/Desktop/MitoGraph-Contrib-RScripts-1.0/samples/"

 4. Run `CreateSummary.R` with "Command + Option + r"

-5. Add a column (in the second column position) called _Condition_ in the file `output-summary.csv` created in the previous step and fill with the corresponding cell condition.
+5. Add a column (in the second column position) called _Condition_ in the file `output-summary.csv` created in the previous step and fill in with the corresponding cell condition.

 6. Open `CreatePlots.R` with R Studio.
 Set working directory to source file location (session -> set working directory -> to source file location)

-7. Copy the working directory location to specify the Gnets Folder locations
+7. Copy the working directory location to the location in the script that specifies the Gnets Folder locations

-GnetsFolder <-
+GnetsFolder <- "~/Desktop/MitoGraph-Contrib-RScripts-1.0/samples/"

 8. Run `CreatePlots.R` with "Command + Option + r"